Rok seated at a local Bar café-style bar, Montenegro travel

 Beside hosting the official residence of the President of Montenegro, Cetinje is also the seat of the Ministry of Culture and Media, the National Library and the State Archives.

-Montenegro Photo Gallery
+Montenegro Travel Photo Gallery